 As Recreation professionals, part of our job is to create social contact. and we are now being asked to create social distance which for a period of time will will have a tremendous impact on everyone.
-With schools in New Hampshire being closed until further notice, we want to create a list of free resources that provide educational opportunities and other important information for parents who are home with their children during this time.
+With schools in New Hampshire being closed until the end of the school year; we want to create a list of free resources that provide educational opportunities and other important information for parents who are home with their children during this time.

 TALKING TO KIDS ABOUT Coronavirus (COVID-19): Article By Cookie Suarez, publisher of Macaroni Kid Buckhead-Midtown-Brookhaven, Ga.

 30 FREE EDUCATIONAL RESOURCES KIDS CAN USE AT HOME: Article By Jennifer Hill, publisher of Macaroni Kid Fremont, Calif. and Barbara Evangelista, publisher of By Barbara Evangelista, publisher of Macaroni Kid Lowell, Mass.

 SCHOLASTIC LEARN AT HOME: Day-by-day projects to keep kids reading, thinking, and growing sorted by grade.

 LEARN IN COLOR: Includes activities to do when stuck indoors, kid friendly podcasts, online museum tours, math worksheets and more.

 NON-SCREEN ACTIVITIES YOU CAN DO AT HOME: Pobble.com